Reviewing Epidural Steroid Lawsuits for Meningitis

-Individual cases and potential fungal meningitis class action lawsuits are being reviewed by Marc J. Bern & Partners and its professional team for patients who experienced problems throughout the United States.
+Individual cases and potential fungal meningitis mass tort lawsuits are being reviewed by Marc J. Bern & Partners and its professional team for patients who experienced problems throughout he United States.

 Free claim evaluations and legal consultations are provided by our epidural steroid recall lawyers to help determine if financial compensation may be available.

 All cases are reviewed by our product liability law firm on a contingency fee basis, which means that there are no out-of-pocket expenses to hire a lawyer and there no attorney fees unless a recovery is obtained.